jmcmahan/nestile/README.md

 Thanks to all the folks who worked on reverse-engineering the NES and creating freely available documentation for it.
 Thanks also to John Finlay for his PyGTK documents, which made it pretty easy to pick this library up and do something with it.
-Also thanks to Ted Kotz for adding tkinter support.
+Also thanks to Ted Kotz for overhauling the code to run on Python 3 and use Tkinter rather than PyGTK.

-Original Author : J. A. McMahan Jr. tkinter Port : Ted Kotz
+Original Author : J. A. McMahan Jr.
+Major Update to Python 3 / Tkinter: Ted Kotz
 Version: See changes.txt for details on changes in different versions
 License: See license.txt for details, but it's a modified BSD license.
 By
          using this software, you agree to abide by the license.